Source: Browns fear WR Coleman broke hand

 Coleman had X-rays on his right hand following Cleveland's 24-10 loss to Baltimore on Sunday.

 Though the team did not immediately release details about the injury, further tests are planned for Monday.
+A source told Schefter that Coleman left the locker room with his hand heavily wrapped and that the Browns "won't know full extent of injury until [Monday]."

 Cleveland.com earlier reported that the Browns feared a broken hand for Coleman.